Alvaroguijarro97/ML_Group_Project/README.md

 *Data Sets*

-1. The [European Abortion Policies Atlas-September 2021](<https://www.epfweb.org/node/857>)
-- "scores 53 European countries and territories on legal frameworks to access safe abortion care" (from epf website)
-- "This initiative is powered by the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) and International Planned Parenthood Federation European Network (IPPF EN).
-We are grateful to the numerous national organisations and country experts who contributed to gathering the data presented in the Atlas.
-The Atlas was produced in partnership with a group of experts in sexual and reproductive health and rights (see overleaf ) who designed the questions and structures.
-The scope and the content of the European Contraception Atlas is the sole responsibility of EPF and IPPF EN." (from Atlas PDF itself)
+1. The [European Abortion Policies Atlas-September 2021](<https://www.epfweb.org/node/857>) The European Abortion Policies Atlas is a dataset which scores 53 European countries and territories in accordance with their legal frameworks in reference to their access to safe abortion care.
+The Atlas is an initiative witch is powered by the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) and International Planned Parenthood Federation European Network (IPPF EN).

-- The questions and structures for the Atlas were designed by a group of experts in sexual and reproductive health and rights.
+The questions and structures for the Atlas were designed by a group of experts in sexual and reproductive health and rights.
 They came up with an overall score on a scale from 0-100 composed of four sections with several sub-categories: "access", "legal status of abortion care”, "clinical care and service delivery", "information and on-line information"

 2. [Abortion Statistics for Germany: Genesis (statistisches Bundesamt) ID: 23311-0006](<https://www-genesis.destatis.de/genesis//online?operation=table&code=23311-0006&bypass=true&levelindex=1&levelid=1664961110565#abreadcrumb>)
 - contains state level information on abortions performed on a annual base (also available by quartal), including (among others) information about the origin of the receiving patient distinguishing between the different states of Germany and category "Foreigner"